Cercomacra: Distribution

-Species within Cercomacra genus are distributed across the Neotropical region.
-This region is mainly in the Amazon basin and adjacent lowland rainforests.
-Species within Cercomacra genus range from southern Central America, such as Panama, to northern and central of South America.
-They can be found in those regions includes countries such as Colombia, Venezuela, Brazil, Peru, Bolivia, and Guyana.
-Most species are found in the humid tropical forests of the Amazon, some, such as Cercomacra brasiliana, are limited to Brazil's Atlantic Forest.
-However, Cercomacra manu inhabit bamboo-dominated forests in the foothills of the Andes.
+Species of Cercomacra are distributed across neotropical regions in the Amazon basin and adjacent lowland rainforests.
+Most species are found in the humid tropical forests of the Amazon.
+Some, such as Cercomacra brasiliana, are limited to Brazil's Atlantic Forest.
+Cercomacra manu inhabits bamboo-dominated forests in the foothills of the Andes.
+Cercomacra species can also be found in Colombia, Venezuela, Brazil, Peru, Bolivia, and Guyana.